Everything you wish for in a very-day Bordeaux.

 Black currants, a touch of cedar wood, a bit of gravel and a pinch of spice.

 And this ‘16 is singing right now with perfectly mellow tannins, still quite a bit of fruit but the depth of flavors is already shifting.
 Precise, juicy, on the lighter vs fuller side.
 So drinkable.
-Delish! — a month ago
+Delish! — 3 months ago

 “Saint-Estèphe de Calon-Ségur” was the previous name of the third wine of Calon-Ségur, now known as “Le C de Calon-Ségur” (from 2019).
 The third wine of the estate is made with some of the younger vines and aged in thrice-used barrels for 16 months.